Anjana984/Java-Student-Database-Mini-Project/README.md

  Creating Data Base
 ----------------------------------------------

-1.Connect to your phpMyAdmin and create new database named 'testdb'
+**Connect to your phpMyAdmin and create new database named 'testdb'**

-  i . go to localhost/phpMyAdmin
+  1 . go to localhost/phpMyAdmin
-  ii . click on 'new' appears in side bar iii . give the name as 'testdb' and hit create
+  2 . click on 'new' appears in side bar
+  3 . give the name as 'testdb' and hit create